daqhris/daqhris.github.io/crypto-growth-fund.md

 *Source*: [Wikipedia.org](https://en.wikipedia.org/wiki/Cryptocurrency)

 ### What do you mean by cryptoassets growth fund?
-This is a growth fund dedicated to long-term investments in crypto markets and other digital assets on public blockchains.
+This is a growth fund dedicated to long-term investments in crypto markets and other assets on public blockchains.

 In other words, it is an online investment portfolio that:
 - has operations uniquely in the cyberspace,
 - openly shares all transactions records and holdings,
-- is independent from any centralized entity (e.g.: regulatory body, local authority or government agency).
+- is independent from any institution or centralized entity.

-More precisely, this fund owns and manages digital assets that are:
+More precisely, this fund holds and manages digital assets that are:
 - accessible on the Internet by using a computing device,
 - known for practical implementations and widespread adoption,
-- on-track for an increase in value over a long-term time horizon (minimum of 5 years).
+- on-track for an increase in value over a long-term time horizon (more than 5 years).

 ## Portfolio

 ### Blockchain Wallets
 **BTC** : `bc1qu9dprgy69afaw3vzmlgnw5cs0uckqm9dscmdmf`
-Here is an up-to-date wallet address on a [Bitcoin block explorer](https://mempool.space/address/bc1qu9dprgy69afaw3vzmlgnw5cs0uckqm9dscmdmf).
+Here is the wallet address on a [Bitcoin block explorer](https://mempool.space/address/bc1qu9dprgy69afaw3vzmlgnw5cs0uckqm9dscmdmf).

 **ETH** : `0xb5ee030c71e76C3E03B2A8d425dBb9B395037C82`
 View all logs of transactions on an [Ethereum block explorer](https://blockscan.com/address/0xb5ee030c71e76c3e03b2a8d425dbb9b395037c82?t=tx).